Shapshu: In Iron Age Phoenicia

-The sun god in iron age Phoenicia is consistently written as šmš (Phoenician: 𐤔𐤌𐤔), rather than špš, and is attested in both male and female forms.
-A seventh century BCE Phoenician bowl from the Etruscan Bernadini tomb at Palestrina and the 'Phoenician Ivory of Shapash' both depict a female sun goddess, though the sun cult at Baalbek centred on a male deity.
-Azize suggests that cultural influence from Mesopotamia or the Greek cult of Helios may have led to identification of the god as male.
+The sun deity in Iron Age Phoenicia is consistently called šmš (Phoenician: 𐤔𐤌𐤔), rather than špš, and is attested in both male and female forms.
+A seventh century BCE Phoenician bowl from the Etruscan Bernadini tomb at Palestrina and the 'Phoenician Ivory of Shapash' both depict a female sun deity, though the sun cult at Baalbek centred on a male deity.
+Azize suggests that cultural influence from Mesopotamia or the Greek cult of Helios may have led to identification of the deity as male.

-Funerary inscriptions such as the 6th century BCE Eshmunazar II sarcophagus make reference to tḥt šmš, "life under the sun", interpreted as referring to ephemeral life on the Earth, but also an eternal sun (šmš 'lm, recalling the epithet špš 'lm) as on the Shipitbaal inscription from Byblos, a symbol of eternity and the relation between the living and the dead.
+Funerary inscriptions such as the 6th century BCE Sarcophagus of Eshmunazar II make reference to tḥt šmš, "life under the sun", interpreted as referring to ephemeral life on the Earth, but also an eternal sun (šmš ʿlm, recalling the epithet špš ʿlm) as on the Shipitbaal inscription from Byblos, a symbol of eternity and the relation between the living and the dead.

 A month named zbḥ šmš ("sacrifice for the sun/Šmš") is attested at 5th/6th century BCE Pyrgi in Latium, 300 BCE Kition, and 3rd century BCE Larnakas tis Lapithou in Cyprus.
 In one of the Phoenician texts at Pyrgi, line 4-5 reads '[Thebarie Velanus, king of Kisry] in the month of the sacrifice of the Sun, as a gift to her temple...'.

 In the second century CE, Pausanias reports a conversation with a Sidonian in Aegium who referred to the sun as Apollo, and described them as being the father and sole parent of Asklepios while contrasting Greek and Phoenician notions of the gods.